Campaigning for institutional transparency, accountability and justice over four decades

 Glyn Agard Support Group

-The Monitoring Group organised a family justice campaign for Glyn Agard.
 Four soldiers were charged for the murder of Glyn Agard and assaulting Stephen Agard and Gary Belgraves.
 They were on a night out in Wiltshire in June 2000 when they were beaten in a car park.
 Glyne died of head injuries.
-On 18 May 2001 Mark Hunter and David White were found not guilty of the murder, after the prosecutions offered no evidence against the men.
+On May 18, 2001 Mark Hunter and David White were found not guilty of the murder, after the prosecutions offered no evidence against the men.

 Edgar Fernandes Family Campaign

 Edgar Fernandes was a librarian living in Hackney, east London.
-He left for a week’s holiday in Turkey on 8 April 1998.
+He left for a week’s holiday in Turkey April 8, 1998.
 When he failed to return, his family alerted the local police in Kentish Town.
 The police officer suspected that he had run away from the family and tried to probe into the family’s history.

 The family continued with their investigation and located the chief suspect in Malta.
 In an impressive and unprecedented feat they managed to galvanise the Maltese authorities to arrest the man.
 He initially confessed to the murder of Edgar Fernandes, though later changed his story.
 After the family approached The Monitoring Group, the Metropolitan Police began to work more seriously on the case.
 The trial of the man suspected of killing Edgar began in Turkey in February 2000 and he was convicted.

-Elizabeth Chou Support Group
+Elizabeth Chau Support Group

 Elizabeth Chau, a student at Thames Valley University, was 19 when she disappeared from Ealing in April 1999.
 She was last seen outside Ealing Police Station in Uxbridge Road.
 Together with the family, The Monitoring Group exerted pressure on local police to investigate her disappearance seriously, and organised community based search parties for over four months.
 Elizabeth remains missing.
 In 2010, local police finally admitted that she is probably a victim of a serial murderer.
 Read this article on developments with the case: https://www.theguardian.com/uk-news/2023/may/11/levi-bellfield-confesses-elizabeth-chau-1999